camunda/camunda-bpm-platform/spin/CONTRIBUTING.md

 - `ComponentId`: the static spin identifier `SPIN-` to simply filter error logs for example
-- `ExceptionCode`: an unique six-digit identifier for every exception.
-The identifier has three parts and the pattern `TCCMMMM`.
-The first digit `T` is either `0` for all exception inheriting from `SpinRuntimeException` and `1` for all exceptions inheriting from `SpinException`.
-The following two digits `CC` represent the exception class.
-The last four digits `MMMM` identify the actual exception.
+- `ExceptionCode`: an unique five-digit identifier for every exception.
+The identifier has two parts and the pattern `LLMMM`.
+The first two digits `LL` identifies the logger and the last three digits `MMM` identifies the exception message.
 - The exception message should be expressive and optional contain data useful for the user.

 An example exception message could be:

 ```
-SPIN-0020052 The element has the wrong format to be handled as Xml element
+SPIN-12052 The element has the wrong format to be handled as Xml element
 ```

 **TODO:** Describe code usage/patterns